ashahnami/ashahnami/README.md

-Hello, I'm a third-year Computer Science student with an interest in software engineering.
+Hello, I'm a Computer Science graduate with an interest in software engineering.

 ~ <a href="https://arminshahnami.com">arminshahnami.com</a>